towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 ![v1](https://github.com/towhidrazu/Cyclistic_Bike_Share/blob/main/v1.png)

 Comment: From the above pie chart it is clearly visible that our target customer 'Casual' riders comprise 37% (2.08 million ) of total rides.

+**What is the total ride duration of the both types of users?**

+Comment:

+**What is the average ride duration of the both types of users?**

+Comment:

+**What is the total numbers of rides of both types of users based on the day of the week?**

+Comment:

+**What is the total rides duration of both types of users based on the day of the week?**

+Comment:

+**What is the average rides duration of both types of users based on the day of the week?**

+Comment:

+**What is the total numbers of rides of both types of users based on the months of the year?**

+Comment:

+**What is the total rides duration of both types of users based on the months of the year?**

+Comment:

+**What is the average rides duration of both types of users based on the months of the year?**

+Comment:

+** What is the numbers of riders per hour for both types of users?**

+Comment:

+** What are the peak hours for casual riders?**

+Comment:

+** What are the peak hours for member riders?**

+Commnet:

+**What are the mostly used starting stations for casual users?**

+Comment:

+**What are the mostly used starting stations for member riders?**

+Commnet:

+**What are the mostly used ending stations for casual users?**

+Commnet:

+**What are the mostly used ending stations for member riders?**

+Comment:

+**Which bikes are preferred by the users?**

+Comment: